 Road Encroachment Permits: An encroachment permit is required from the county public works department for new road approaches to a county road, for excavations within the county's road right of way associated with oil and gas drilling and production facilities/production or for the placement of pipelines (surface or buried) within the county road right of way.

-Painting Well Oil and Gas Drilling and Production Facilities: Well Oil and gas drilling and production facilities, such as pumps, tanks, separators and appurtenances, shall be painted to blend with the surroundings, with the color choice to be made from the standard BLM color palette standard environmental colors, with drill site owner concurrence.
+Painting Well Oil and Gas Drilling and Production Facilities: Well Oil and gas drilling and production facilities, such as pumps, tanks, separators and appurtenances, shall be painted to blend with the surroundings, with the color choice to be made from the standard color palette standard environmental colors, with drill site owner concurrence.

 Lighting: Well site Oil and gas drilling and production facility lighting shall be oriented and/or installed with shielded fixtures so that light is directed toward the work area in accordance with safety standards but reduces glare on nearby roads or on lands used for residential purposes.